dothenghia/Codefident/README.md

 2. Select "Toggle File Mark"
 3. A checkmark icon will appear next to the file
 4. Use the same command to unmark the file
+5. Alternatively, use the keyboard shortcut `Alt+Shift+E` to toggle file marks

 ### Clearing Marks